 - If you are enrolling in a short term course beginning later in the term, you MUST add it through WebAdvisor BY THE FREEZE DATE to have the units included in your financial aid unit load.

-- However, if you enroll ONLY in short term classes that begin in April, we may be able to consider those units past the Freeze Date.
+- However, if you enroll ONLY in short term classes that begin in October/April, we may be able to consider those units past the Freeze Date.
 Please check with the Financial Aid Office for more information.